-The key to success for our Industry and for the production companies and crewmembers active in our Industry is open and effective communication.
-The PAL program, combined with town halls, meetings, one on ones, will build a stronger Industry by continually improving workplace relations.
+The key to success for our industry and for the production companies and crew members active in our Industry is open and effective communication.
+The PAL program, combined with town halls, meetings, one on ones, will build a stronger industry by continually improving workplace relations.

 The PAL letter can be downloaded or completed on the CPAT website.